godatadriven/whirl/README.md

 #### SFTPOperator + PythonOperator + MySQL example

-In this example we have created an environment that spins up an SFTP Server and a MySQL instance in separate containers, together with the Airflow one.
+In this example we have created an environment that spins up a SFTP Server and a MySQL instance in separate containers, together with the Airflow one.
 The environment contains two startup scripts in the `whirl.setup.d` folder:

-- `01_prepare_sftp.sh` which adds an SFTP connection to Airflow
+- `01_prepare_sftp.sh` which adds a SFTP connection to Airflow
 - `02_prepare_mysql.sh` which adds a MySQL connection to Airflow.

 To run the corresponding example DAG, perform the following (assuming you have put _whirl_ to your `PATH`)